 Pesticides are killing wildlife and damaging our health

 Our food system is killing itself.
 Perfectly.
-The past 70 years of pesticide abuse have seen a catastrophic decline in farming’s natural life support systems – the bees, bugs and rivers – but each step has taken a generation to notice.
+The past 70 years of pesticide overuse have seen a catastrophic decline in farming’s natural life support systems – the bees, bugs and rivers – but each step has taken a generation to notice.

 Pesticides harm millions of farm workers worldwide, particularly in the poorest countries, and kill thousands.
 The chronic effects on better protected farmers and on people eating food produced with toxic chemicals remain scandalously under-researched, though there is strong cause for concern, especially for children.

 It was more than 20 years after Rachel Carson’s ‘Silent Spring’ that the UK banned DDT.
 Since then, history has repeated itself many times.
 The focus of our battle is now neonicotinoids, a powerful class of systemic pesticide that destroys pollinators and, some evidence indicates, may also affect human health.
 A temporary ban, in the face of fierce lobbying by their makers, suggests they are on the way out.
 Let’s make them the last poison.